Mike Broadway: San Francisco Giants

 On January 24, 2014, Broadway signed a minor league contract with the San Francisco Giants.
 He was assigned to the Triple-A Fresno Grizzlies to begin the year, but missed most of the season due to injury.
-In 3 games for Fresno and 5 rehab games with the AZL Giants, Broadway registered a 4.50 ERA with 11 strikeouts.
+In three games for Fresno and five rehab games with the rookie-level Arizona League Giants, Broadway registered a 4.50 ERA with 11 strikeouts.
 On January 8, 2015, Broadway re-signed with the Giants on a new minor league contract.
-He was assigned to the Triple-A Sacramento River Cats to begin the season, with whom he recorded an excellent 0.93 ERA with 13 saves in 40 appearances.
+He was assigned to the Triple-A Sacramento River Cats to begin the season, with whom he recorded an excellent 0.93 ERA with 13 saves and 64 strikeouts in 40 appearances.